Permissionless-Software-Foundation/cashstack.info/docs/front-end.md

 # Front End

-The Cash Stack includes [Gatsby](https://www.gatsbyjs.com/) Starters, Themes, and Plugins for create a web-based, non-custodial wallet.
+The Cash Stack includes [Gatsby](https://www.gatsbyjs.com/) Starters, Themes, and Plugins for creating a web-based, non-custodial wallet.
 They include the [Capacitor](https://capacitorjs.com/) libraries to easily compile those apps into iOS and Android phone apps.
-The [Plugin structure](https://youtu.be/NGnuwLJWqZ4) allows developers to quickly build and share extensions to the wallet app.
+The [Plugin structure](#gatsby-plugins) allows developers to quickly build and share extensions to the wallet app.

 ## Gatsby Starter
 The fastest way for a business to launch its own white-labeled wallet app, is to fork [bch-wallet-starter](https://github.com/Permissionless-Software-Foundation/bch-wallet-starter).
 This will immediately give you an app that you can start customizing and hacking on.
 Out-of-the-box, it will have the same features as [demo-wallet.fullstack.cash](https://demo-wallet.fullstack.cash).